 The time period T of a mass-spring system in simple harmonic motion is given by T = 2π√(m/k).

 Q. A mass m is attached to a spring of spring constant k.
-What is the angular frequency of the simple harmonic motion?
+If the mass is displaced by a distance x from its equilibrium position, what is the restoring force acting on the mass?

 A.